-Once Gefyra is installed, you can open the extension and find the start screen of Gefyra that lists all containers that are connected to a Kubernetes cluster.
+Once you install Gefyra, you can open the extension and find the Gefyra start screen.
+Here you’ll find a list of all the containers connected to a Kubernetes cluster.
 Of course, this section is empty on a fresh install.

-To launch a local container with Gefyra, just like with Docker, you need to click on the Run Container button at the top right (Figure 6).
+To start a local container using Gefyra, you need to click the Run Container button.
+You can find this button in the top right (Figure 6).

 For remote clusters, you may need to manually specify additional parameters.
-Don’t worry if you’re unsure how to do this, as the next section will provide a detailed example for you to follow along with.
+We’ll give a detailed example for you to follow along with in the next section.

 The Kubernetes demo workloads

-The following example showcases how Gefyra leverages the Kubernetes functionality included in Docker Desktop to create a development environment for a simple application that consists of two services — a
+The following example showcases how Gefyra uses the Kubernetes functionality in Docker Desktop to create a development environment for a simple application (Figure 8).

 backend and a

-Both services are implemented as Python processes, and the frontend service uses a color property obtained from the backend to generate an HTML document.
-Communication between the two services is established via HTTP, with the backend address being passed to the frontend as an environment variable.
+frontend and are implemented as Python processes.
+And the frontend service uses a color property obtained from the backend to generate an HTML document.
+The two services communicate using HTTP, with the backend address given to the frontend as an environment variable.

-The Gefyra team has created a repository for the Kubernetes demo workloads, which can be found on GitHub.
+The Gefyra team has created a repository for the Kubernetes demo workloads, which you can find on GitHub.

-If you prefer to watch a video explaining what’s covered in this tutorial, check out this video on YouTube.
+But if you prefer video tutorials, check out this video on YouTube.

-Ensure that the current Kubernetes context is switched to Docker Desktop.
-This step allows the user to interact with the Kubernetes cluster and deploy applications to it using
+You’ll want to make sure to switch the current Kubernetes context to Docker Desktop.
+This step lets the user interact with the Kubernetes cluster and deploy applications to it using

 git clone https://github.com/gefyrahq/gefyra-demos

-The following YAML file sets up a simple two-tier app consisting of a backend service and a frontend service with communication between the two services established via the
+The following YAML file sets up a simple two-tier app consisting of a backend service and a frontend service.
+The

 SVC_URL environment variable passed to the